Security Details

 If a -p 'ask' or 'env' passphrase was used, then the user needs to know the passphrase too.

-Recover connects to a destination chosen by the user and downloads dest.db.
-This contains a list of all files backed up at the destination.
+The Recover command connects to a destination chosen by the user and downloads dest.db.
+This contains a list of all files backed up at all destinations.
 The hb.db.n increments are downloaded, verified, and applied to re-create the original hb.db database.
 The archive files may or may not be downloaded, depending on options used.
 When the local backup directory has been re-created, backups and restores can occur again.

 Details for recovering each file follow.